 Client: Experience having your MBTI or Strong interpreted by one of your triad members.
-You will discuss with your counselor your career profile prior to learning the results of the inventory(ies).
-Allow yourself to experience the vulnerability of your profile and the interpretation of the results.
+Allow yourself to experience the vulnerability of the interpretation.
+Pay particular attention to power differential.

 Observer: You will take notes for the counselor.
 What went well in the interpretation?
 What suggestions would you make?
 Be sure to point out observations such as counselor body language, listening skills, reflection questions, and responses from counselor to client and client to counselor.